-We integrate research on xylem physiology and aquaporins in order to get a more complete understanding of how water moves from roots to leaves, and how transport relates to a plant's environment.
+We aim to get a more complete understanding of how water moves from roots to leaves, and how transport relates to a plant's environment.

 We are an international group.
 Lab members have different research backgrounds and share their knowledge and expertise.
 More...

 Xylem development, structure and function.
 We explored wood development and how it is influenced by genes and environment.
 To do this, we grew hybrid poplar plants under different levels of water, light, and nitrogen.